ThanosVk/ChatBot/README.md

 **The dataset**

-We created then ‘intents.json’.
+We created the ‘intents.json’.
 It is a JSON file that contains the patterns we need to find, and the responses we want to return to a user's question.

 **project files**